RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 ### Filter

-The "filter" is an optional parameter that we can use to filter when consuming data.
+Filter is an optional parameter that we can use to filter when consuming data.
 There are multiple types of filters could be specified.

 #### Filter types